jasongilman/proto-repl-demo/demos.md

 All of the code in the project can be loaded and refreshed from the file system by pressing the tool bar button or using the keyboard shortcut `cmd-alt-R`.
 It works by executing the `reset` function in the `user` namespace.
 This is defined in this project in `dev/user.clj`.
 The `reset` function uses [clojure.tools.namespace](https://github.com/clojure/tools.namespace) to load all the code in the project.

-1. Reload all code using 'cmd-alt-R'.
+1. Reload all code using `cmd-alt-R`.
 2. Open dev/user.clj
 3. Uncomment the line in the `start` function.
-4. Reload all code using 'cmd-alt-R'.
+4. Reload all code using `cmd-alt-R`.
 You should see "Starting" is printed in the REPL indicating your code change was loaded.

 ## Demo: Run All Tests